anissen/solitaire/tasks.md

 * Better explaination of how the global scoring system works (ie. a score per game played)
 * "Fix" my Journey score
 * Backup the directory
+* Feedback:
+    * It's not clear that you can collect in non-straight lines
+    * It's not clear what the global game-over scores represent
+    * Reduce the minimum required SDK for Android
+    * Use pre-multiplied alpha to avoid blending along sprite edges

 iOS specific: